gitter-badger/stellaris-digital-frame/README.md

 The projcet files are for Code Composer Studio from TI.

-* This code can be used freely with no restrictions. *
+The code can be used freely with no restrictions.

 Featuring:
 - a real time clock showing on the top left of the screen at all times.